5 Ways to Decorate for the Holidays on a Budget

 No one can spend $100 on crap at a discount store faster than this lady.
 I can't help myself, especially when it comes to holiday decorations.
 A dancing Santa?
 A must-have.
 Green and red garland with gold glitter?
 Necessary.
 A nine-post candelabra featuring the heads of the reindeer?
 Who can resist.
 This year, though, I wanna do things differently.
 Not only do I want to save money, but my storage space is very limited and I can't really fit more Christmas crap under my bed.

-With that in mind, here are 5 ways to decorate your home for Christmas on the cheap.
+With that in mind, here are 5 ways to decorate your home for Christmas on a budget.

 Paper snowflakes!
 They're easy and fun to make; all you need is paper, scissors, and some string and tape if you want to hang them.
 Making paper snowflakes is a great activity to do with the kids -- throw on some Christmas tunes, put a batch of cookies in the oven, and start cutting!